doctrine/mongodb-odm/UPGRADE-1.3.md

 cause an exception in 2.0.
 The discriminator map must contain all possible classes that can be referenced or be omitted completely.

+### Duplicate field names in mappings

+Mapping two fields with the same name in the database is deprecated and will cause an exception in 2.0.
+It is possible to have multiple fields with the same name in the database as long as all but one of them have the `notSaved` option set.

 ## Queries

  * The `eagerCursor` method in `Doctrine\ODM\MongoDB\Query\Builder` was